 d.
 Listen to the question and answer the question.
 If you don’t follow this basic rule – you might say something that you shouldn’t!

 e.
-Remember court is a formal setting but at the same time, you can be personal to a degree.
+Remember court is a formal setting but at the same time, you can be personal to a degree. - Please remember to NOT do the following if you give evidence:

 a.
 Unless you are on trial – don’t say “he’s not guilty of the offence” – this is a matter for the court.